Laptop-side configuration

 It is recommended that you do not do this, and instead rely on upstream values provided to the Traffic Manager.
 This ensures

-that all users that connect to the Traffic Manager will have the same routing and DNS resolution behavior.
+that all users that connect to the Traffic Manager will behave the same.

-An important exception to this is the manager.namespace
+An important exception to this is the cluster.defaultManagerNamespace

 configuration which must be set locally.